A-Jar-Of-Peanuts/Student_Course_Manager/README.md

 passing it to addNamed (in the case of addCourseGrade, I also need to determine if it's a CDF or percentageGrade first as well).

+For the anonymous classes in SaveLoadPanel, CoursePanel, and PrintLog, I just drew a line from the nested class to the outer class with a circle with a cross on the end.

 ##References
 - CPSC 210 teller app
 - CPSC 210 jsonserialization demo